2026-2027 Academic Year Scholarships - JAN. 15, 2026!

 Note: Upon approval from the CCPSF, Inc., additional application requirements may be listed.
 The Cumberland County Public Schools Foundation Scholarship Committee will establish the appropriate amount of the award based on the cost of the training, funds available and the number of qualified applicants seeking this program.
 Funds not used in the current year may be carried over for future years.

-Application Deadline: FRIDAY, MARCH 15, 2024, MIDNIGHT
+Scholarship Application Deadline: SUNDAY, MARCH 15, 2026, MIDNIGHT